elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/18-dockerfile.markdown

+---
+layout: page
+title: Docker and the Dockerfile
+date: 2016-10-1 13:38:30 -0700
+---

 ## Dockerfile

 We are going to use docker to deploy our application.
 To do so we need to create a dockerfile

 Step 1: Dockerfile
 Make sure you are in your root app directory and type the following into the commad line.

 ```bash
 touch dockerfile